dazajuandaniel/juandaza.me/docs/guide/certifications/aws/8_aws_s3.md

 * Can change ownership or storage class
 * It's set up for new objects, not for objects currently in the bucket
 * Delete markers are not replicated and individual versions deletions are not replicated
+* There is no replication chaining.
+If Bucket 1 replicates to Bucket 2, and Bucket 2 replicates to Bucket 3, then Bucket 1 is not replicated to Bucket 3.

 ## S3 Transfer Acceleration
 Uses CloudFront to accelerate uploads to S3.
 Uploads to an edge location (using an url) and then it lands in the bucket.
 Basically it leverages AWS backbone

+## S3 Event Notifications
+Get notificiation when an event happens in the bucket.
+Rules can be created by object names.

+**Use Case**
+* Create thumbnails

+Targets:
+1. sns
+2. sqs
+3. Lambda

+Versioning needs to be enabled to get event notifications.

 ## AWS DataSync
 Move large amounts of on-premise data into AWS -> Install the agent in the server and copys the data to AWS